A once-in-a-lifetime mass participation artwork to mark one hundred years of votes for women

 PROCESSIONS was based on an idea by creative director Darrell Vydelingum.

 Commissioned by 14-18 NOW, the UK’s arts programme for the First World War centenary, with support from the National Lottery through Arts Council England and the Heritage Lottery Fund and from the Department for Digital, Culture, Media and Sport.
+Over 100 hand-crafted banners made for PROCESSIONS were exhibited for 6 weeks at London Scottish House in the Women Making History exhibiton.

 PROCESSIONS Cardiff was produced by Artichoke in partnership with Festival of Voice and Wales Millennium Centre.